KlausHerrmann/multIntTestFunc/README.md

 ## Contribute
 To add a function two steps are necessary:

 1. Describe the function in the reference manual `documentation_test_functions.tex` including possible sources in the bib file.
-It is also necessary to update the tables at the end of the file.
+It is also necessary to update the tables at the end of the file and to add the compiled `documentation_test_functions.pdf` to the repository.
 1. Create a R file for the function in the R directory following the naming convention `DOMAION_NAME.R`.
 The implementation has to implement all inherited methods (with Roxygen comments).
 For the `getReferences` method an identifier for the section in `documentation_test_functions.tex` has to be included as the first element of the vector.